|February 15, 2012 · Volume 11, Issue 4|

 The webcast, available here, will run from 12-1pm EST.

 A new OSHA hazard alert warns workers of falls and other hazards that every year result in deaths and serious injuries during snow or ice removal from rooftops and elevated surfaces.
 Workers are at risk for falling off roof edges, through skylights, and from ladders and aerial lifts.
 Workers may also be injured or killed by a roof collapse.
 The alert provides methods for preventing these hazards, such as using snow removal methods that do not involve workers going on roofs, evaluating the maximum weight a roof or structure can bear, requiring that workers use fall protection equipment, and ensuring that workers use ladders and aerial lifts safely.
 Other hazards include injuries associated with the use of snow blowers and other mechanized equipment, entrapment and suffocation under falling snow drifts or snow piles, shock/electrocution hazards from contacting power lines or damaged extension cords, frostbite or hypothermia from cold and windy conditions and musculoskeletal injuries from overexertion.

-OSHA also recently created a Winter Storms Web page to provide information on protecting workers from hazards during winter storm response and recovery operations.
+OSHA also recently created a Winter Weather Web page to provide information on protecting workers from hazards during winter storm response and recovery operations.

 See DOL's weekly electronic newsletter for more DOL news.

 QuickTakes is emailed free twice monthly to nearly 71,000 subscribers.
 You can receive it faster and easier by subscribing to the RSS feed that delivers almost instant information.
 Visit OSHA's RSS Feeds Web page to subscribe.